Perrineville, New Jersey

-Perrineville is an unincorporated community located within Millstone Township in Monmouth County, New Jersey, United States.
-The area is served as United States Postal Service ZIP code 08535.
+Perrineville is an unincorporated community located within Millstone Township in Monmouth County, in the U.S. state of New Jersey.
+The area is served as United States Postal Service ZIP Code 08535.

-As of the 2000 United States Census, the population for ZIP Code Tabulation Area 08535 was 2,073.
+As of the 2000 United States census, the population for ZIP Code Tabulation Area 08535 was 2,073.

 Perrineville is located 157 ft above sea level and is centered on Perrineville Road (County Route 1) near Agress Road.
 A lake in the center of the community, Perrineville Lake, is a preserved area maintained by the Monmouth County Park System.

 Perrineville is home to the Perrineville Jewish Center, a synagogue established in 1910 in the center of the community.
 More than 130 families attend prayer services regularly, led by Rabbi Sheldon Schevelowitz.